jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The only domestic animal not mentioned in the Bible is the cat.
+⚡<!-- FUNFACT --> Fun fact: Jimmy Carter was the first U.S. President to be born in a hospital.

 </div>